eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/boost/dtrTutorial.md

 }'
 ```

 As per the current standards, there is no need to proxy the HTTP method.
-If there is (for instance due to a proprietary query endpoint), the data provider must ensure thatthat the technical user that the registered credentials abstract does NOT have the power to manipulate the DTR's data (for instance via the `PUT /shell-descriptors/{{aasId}}` API.
+If there is (for instance due to a proprietary query endpoint), the data provider must ensure that the technical user that the registered credentials abstract does NOT have the power to manipulate the DTR's data (for instance via the `PUT /shell-descriptors/{{aasId}}` API.

 #### Create a policy

-After Bob has created an data asset, he must define a BPN-restrictive policy in order to give Alice access to the asset.
+After Bob has created a data asset, he must define a BPN-restrictive policy in order to give Alice access to the asset.
 This policy is not standardized and can be chosen according to its needs.
 Bob wants to define the policy that only Alice can see the DTR Asset.

 Action (Bob): Defines the access policy using the following command: